 - Thinking of applying for the Post Graduation Work Permit (PGWP) after graduation?
 In order to be eligible, you must maintain a full-time course load in every semester with the exception of your last semester. *Exceptions can also be made for a Leave of Absence.

-- *SPECIAL MESSAGE FOR THESIS STUDENTS: Thesis students are continuously enrolled in full-time studies regardless of the number of credits they are taking.
+- *SPECIAL MESSAGE FOR GRADUATE THESIS STUDENTS: Graduate thesis students (i.e., Master's thesis students and PhD students) are continuously enrolled in full-time studies regardless of the number of credits they are taking.
 This includes the summer semester, thesis additional, thesis continuing and thesis evaluation semesters.
-Because thesis students are continuously enrolled in full-time studies, they do not have a scheduled break – full-time thesis students are only authorized to work 20 hours/week off-campus and an unrestricted number of hours on-campus for the duration of their studies.
+Because thesis students are continuously enrolled in full-time studies, they do not have a scheduled break.
+Full-time thesis students are only authorized to work 20 hours/week off-campus and an unrestricted number of hours on-campus for the duration of their studies.

 STILL HAVE QUESTIONS OR CONCERNS?